grate-driver/grate/Assembler-syntax.md

 ## Vertex assembler

-The vertex assembler program is defined by the four code sections:
+The vertex assembler program is defined by the five code sections:

 #### .attributes section